 If the thought of a modern “re-release” of an Exakta based camera made in the 21st century sounds exciting for you, prepare to be disappointed because this new Elbaflex wasn’t based off the Exakta, or anything Ihagee had ever made.
 In fact, despite the Kickstarter promotion claiming that the camera was created by “German and Ukrainian engineers”, the camera was almost entirely Ukrainian.
 It wasn’t even a NEW Ukrainian camera…it was simply a rebadge of an old one…from 1988…called the Kiev-19M.

-The Kiev-19M was the last in the Kiev SLR series, and was nothing more than a scaled down Kiev-19 without a meter, but adding a hand grip.
+The Kiev-19M was the last in the Kiev SLR series, and improved upon the Kiev-19 with open aperture metering and adding a hand grip.
 The Ihagee Elbaflex was literally the same camera, just with a new name and a wooden hand grip (maybe that’s the part created by ‘German engineers’).

 Not exactly wowed by this “all new mechanical film camera created by German and Ukrainian engineers”, and certainly not by it’s estimated $1500 retail price, I quickly turned my attention to the camera that it was based off.

 The Kiev-19 was the longest produced in the entire Kiev SLR series, and had a feature set that compared similarly to early Nikkormat cameras, specifically the FT3.
 Compared to that camera, both have vertically traveling metal blade shutters, a TTL CdS meter with a match LED display (the Nikkormat uses a needle) in the viewfinder.
 Both accept the same range of Non-Ai, Ai, and Ai-S lenses, and both used 1.5v silver-oxide or alkaline batteries to power the meter.